 - They make decision-making convenient: Advertisements communicate the brand message along with the benefits of the brand and offerings.
 This makes the customer decision-making process easy as the customers get to know what suits their requirements and budget better.

-- They ensure better quality: Advertisements include numerous said and unsaid promises that the advertiser must fulfill to sustain in the market.
+- They ensure better quality: Advertisements include numerous said and unsaid promises that the advertiser must fulfil to sustain in the market.
 This ensures quality as a brand wouldn’t want to waste money on false promises.

 For The businesses